djfusco/hax-ai-interface/README.md

 #### Step 3: Generate Rich Content from Your Materials
 ```
+🎯 MAGIC PHRASE: "from my textbook"

-You: "Create a new page about cellular respiration"
+You: "Create a new page about cellular respiration FROM MY TEXTBOOK"
 AI: ✅ Reads your biology textbook PDF
     ✅ Extracts relevant information about cellular respiration
     ✅ Generates 3 detailed paragraphs using YOUR textbook content